jdesanto/ontology-builder/README.md

 The output is a file as listed in the metadata.
 It can be imported by [Protégé](https://protege.stanford.edu)

-## Prequisites
+## Prerequisites

 There are two components, a metadata file describing the ontology and an ontology class where the semantic relations are converted to RDF triples

 ### Metadata